ethanckim/Semi-CP11-2018/README.md

 These programs created are developed while enrolled in the Computer Programming 11 course instructed by Mr. Nathan Hapke, Semiahmoo Secondary School.

 ***For Current Students: Please do not copy this code directly for your projects.
-Mr.Hapke already assessed my work, and copying and pasting directly will immediately result in academic dishonesty.***
+Mr.Hapke already assessed my work; plagerism is a violation of academic honesty policies.***

 To run the programs, locate the .exe file in the bin/debug or bin/release directory.